aharonmaghen/github-project-search-assistant-mcp/README.md

-# Open Source Discovery MCP Server
+# Github Project Search Assistant MCP

-An MCP (Model Context Protocol) server that helps LLMs discover and analyze open source projects to assist users in completing specific tasks.
+An MCP (Model Context Protocol) server that helps LLMs discover and analyze GitHub projects to assist users in completing specific tasks.
 This server searches GitHub for relevant repositories, analyzes their documentation, and provides actionable guidance on how to use them.

 ## Features